Coronavirus: Disruptions | The Highlands Current

 ■ Split Rock Books remains open but has canceled its events through the end of the month.
 The March 28 event with David Levine will be rescheduled.
 The store is also offering free shipping on orders of $50 or more and curbside delivery.

-■ The Butterfield Library will be closed until the end of the month, according to Director Gillian Thorpe.
+■ The Butterfield Library will be closed through at least April 1, according to Director Gillian Thorpe.
+She noted however, that it offers many online resources at butterfieldlibrary.org including a chat feature to contact librarians.

-■ Haldane schools will be closed from March 16 to 20.
+■ Haldane schools will be closed from March 16 to 31.
 Online learning will begin on Wednesday, March 18.
 “My full administrative team will be on campus throughout the week to assist families who are transitioning to this remote learning environment,” Superintendent Philip Benante said in an email.
 “We will also be coordinating food service for those children who rely on our school for breakfast and lunch each day.
 Another concern that I have is how we can best support those students with learning needs and supports as they are now at home.”
+The high school field trips to Washington, D.C., and Boston have been canceled.

+The Haldane School Board meeting on March 17 will be closed to the public but viewable on videotape.

 ■ First Presbyterian Church of Philipstown has suspended all worship services.
 The Philipstown Food Pantry will be open Saturday, March 14, from 9 to 10 a.m. as usual.